AgoraIO-Usecase/AgoraChat-UIKit-flutter/flutter_uikit_quickstart.md

 ## Prerequisites

+- sdk: '>=3.0.0 <4.0.0'
+- flutter: '>=3.19.0'
+-
 For the iOS platform, your development environment must meet the following requirements:

-- Flutter 2.10 or later
-- Dart 2.16 or later
 - macOS
 - Xcode 12.4 or later with Xcode Command Line Tools
 - CocoaPods
-- An iOS simulator or a real iOS device running iOS 10.0 or later
+- An iOS simulator or a real iOS device running iOS 11.0 or later

 For the Android platform, your development environment must meet the following requirements:

-- Flutter 2.10 or later
-- Dart 2.16 or later
-- macOS or Windows
 - Android Studio 4.0 or later with JDK 1.8 or later
-- An Android simulator or a real Android device running Android SDK API level 21 or later
+- An Android simulator or a real Android device running Android SDK API level 23 or later

 <div class="alert note">You need to run the <code>flutter doctor</code> command to check whether both the development environment and the deployment environment are correct.</div>